 Unbalanced Juvenile Justice

-The Burns Institute is in pursuit of an equitable and excellent juvenile justice system.
+The Burns Institute is in pursuit of an equitable and excellent youth justice system.
 A system used sparingly and appropriately.
-We know that our current juvenile justice system is not equitable, excellent, or used sparingly and appropriately.
-More than 61,000 youth were incarcerated on any given night in 2011, most (75 percent) for non-violent offenses.
-The majority (65 percent) were youth of color.
+We know that our current youth justice system is not equitable, excellent, or used sparingly and appropriately.
+Nearly 55,000 youth were incarcerated on any given night in 2013, most (87 percent) for non-violent offenses.
+The majority (66 percent) were youth of color.

 - Black youth were 4.6 times as likely;